hornang/nautograf/README.md

 ### Rendering

-At the start of the project the tiles were rendered on the CPU using [QPainter](https://doc.qt.io/qt-6/qpainter.html).
-Using QPainter provides high quality results, but is too slow for a proper pan/zoom experience.
-Therefore the render code is currently being re-implemented using [Qt's scene graph](https://doc.qt.io/qt-6/qtquick-visualcanvas-scenegraph.html).
+At the start of the project rendered was done using [QPainter](https://doc.qt.io/qt-6/qpainter.html).
+This provided good quality, but was too slow for a proper pan/zoom experience.
+Therefore the render code is now based on [The Qt Quick Scene Graph](https://doc.qt.io/qt-6/qtquick-visualcanvas-scenegraph.html).
+This approach is very similar to the approach used by WebGL based map applications.

 ## Background

-Electronic nautical charts have historically not been given much attention to by open source or web technology.
+Nautical maps have historically not been given much attention to by open source or web technology.
 Nautical navigation is indeed a niche for the average consumer that mostly navigates cities and roads.
-As a result nautical chart technology is lagging years behind well-known services such as Google Maps and OpenStreetMap.
+As a result nautical chart technology is lagging years behind land based services such as Google Maps and OpenStreetMap.

-Access to free nautical chart data is also still quite limited and depends on authorities' willingness to provide map data to the public.
+Access to free nautical map data is also still quite limited and depends on authorities' willingness to provide map data to the public.
 The lack of free public nautical data creates a burden for non-profit research and innovation at sea.

 The only fully featured open source navigation tool for nautical maps today is [OpenCPN](https://www.opencpn.org).
 To resolve the lack of map data OpenCPN vendors in 2013 created the o-charts.org store where you can buy charts in OpenCPN's custom charts format. o-charts receive data from hydrographic offices and adds an end user encryption that gets decrypted in the closed source part of the OpenCPN's plugin [o-charts_pi](https://github.com/bdbcat/o-charts_pi) (previously called oesenc_pi).